metao-mik/RabbitMQ-AzureServiceFabric/README.md

 ### Powershell Script to Deploy-Package on a Node

-During Deplopment phase of the Package the package
+During Deplopment phase of the Package the package deploy-manuel.ps1

-Deploy a Package
+Register and Start a Package via PowerShell

 <code>
    Connect-ServiceFabricCluster -ConnectionEndpoint localhost:19000